Natural Bait or Artificial Bait: Pros and Cons

 Worms

-Worms are among the most common and effective baits for freshwater fishing.
-They are easy to find and are favored by many fish species.
+Worms are among the most accessible and effective baits for freshwater fishing.
+Their natural scent and wriggling movement make them irresistible to many species.

 Sport Fishing: A Complete Guide to Choosing Between Natural and Artificial Bait – Pros and Cons Worms Bait